fixitgearware/tiksos/README.md

 # tiksos
-a curation of Kali-Linux software installations and problems troubleshooting
+<h2>A curation of Kali-Linux software installations and problems troubleshooting.</h2>